small-tech/jsdb/README.md

 ### Security considerations with queries

-JSDB (as of version 1.1.0), attempts to sanitise your queries for you to avoid [Little Bobby Tables](https://xkcd.com/327/).
+JSDB (as of version 1.1.0), attempts to carry out basic sanitisation of your queries for you to avoid [Little Bobby Tables](https://xkcd.com/327/).

+That said, you should still sanitise your queries at the application level, if you’re using custom queries via `whereIsTrue()`.
+Basic sanitisation will protect you from arbitrary code execution but it will not protect you from, for example, someone passing `|| valueOf.admin === true` to attempt to access private information.
+You should be vigilant in your sanitisation when using `whereIsTrue()` and stick to using `where()` whenever possible.

 The current sanitation strategy is two-fold and is executed at time of query execution: